Building Event-Driven Systems with Kafka: 11 Years of Lessons + the Agentic SDLC

 Lesson 5: Kafka + Kubernetes — The Gotchas Nobody Warns You About

 StatefulSet pod identity matters for broker configuration.
 Kafka brokers identify themselves by broker.id.
-When a Kubernetes pod restarts, it keeps its StatefulSet ordinal (kafka-0, kafka-1, kafka-2), which maps to broker ID.
-If you use Deployments instead of StatefulSets, broker IDs become non-deterministic and your cluster enters split-brain scenarios.
+If you use Deployments instead of StatefulSets, broker IDs become non-deterministic.
 Always StatefulSet for brokers.

 Consumer group rebalancing amplifies pod disruption.
-Every rolling deployment triggers a consumer group rebalance.
-During rebalance, partitions are unassigned and no messages are consumed.
-For high-throughput topics, a 30-second rebalance window is a real processing gap.
+Every rolling deployment triggers a rebalance.
 Solutions: cooperative sticky rebalancing (partition.assignment.strategy=CooperativeStickyAssignor), or static membership (group.instance.id) to skip rebalance on reconnects within session.timeout.ms.

 • records-lag-max — consumer lag by partition.
-Alert when this exceeds 10,000 sustained.
+Alert when sustained above 10,000.

-• Produce TotalTimeMs p99 — p99 produce latency.
-Spikes indicate broker I/O pressure.
+• Produce TotalTimeMs p99 — spikes indicate broker I/O pressure.

-• MessagesInPerSec — ingestion rate trend.
-Sudden drops mean producer-side issues.
+• MessagesInPerSec — sudden drops mean producer-side issues.

-• rebalance-latency-avg — how long rebalances are taking.
-Sustained rebalances indicate consumer instability.
+• rebalance-latency-avg — sustained rebalances indicate consumer instability.

 Set these up in Grafana before you go to production.
 Not after the first 3 a.m. incident.